psomervuo/protaxfungi/README.md

 ---

-### Sections below contain information for administrator of PROTAX server and they are not relevant for user
+#### Sections below contain information for administrator of PROTAX server and they are not necessarily relevant for user

 ---